jkelowitt/t-builder/README.md

 Enter the data as indicated into the data entry area of the GUI.
 Click "Save Titration Data" or "Save Bjerrum Data" to save the data plotted above to a CSV file.

+## Features

+* Plot Titration curves and Relative Species Plots
+* Arbitrarily protic or functional analyte
+* Arbitrarily protic or functional titrant
+* Calculate Equivalence Points
+* Calculate where pH = pKa or pKb
+* View Derivatives of plots
+* Save Titration or Relative Species plots to CSV

 ## TODO:

 * <del>"Show Plot" method</del> ***Done 7/31/2020***